fkirc/skip-duplicate-actions/README.md

 A duplicate workflow-run happens if a workflow has successfully passed on a feature branch, but then the workflow is repeated right after merging the feature branch.
 `skip-duplicate-actions` helps to prevent such unnecessary runs.

-- **Traceable success propagation:** Usually, you will see a message like `Skip execution because the exact same files have been successfully checked in https://github.com/fkirc/skip-duplicate-actions/actions/runs/263149724`.
+- **Traceable success propagation:** After clean merges, you will see a message like `Skip execution because the exact same files have been successfully checked in https://github.com/fkirc/skip-duplicate-actions/actions/runs/263149724`.
 - **Traceable failure propagation:** If failure is inevitable, then you will see a message like `Trigger a failure because https://github.com/fkirc/skip-duplicate-actions/actions/runs/263149724 has already failed with the exact same files.
 You can use 'workflow_dispatch' to manually enforce a re-run`.
 - **Skip concurrent workflow-runs:** If the exact same workflow is triggered twice, then one of them will be skipped.
   For example, this can happen if a workflow has both `push` and `pull_request` triggers.
 - **Respect manual triggers:** If you manually trigger a workflow with `workflow_dispatch`, then the workflow-run will not be skipped.
-- **Flexible workflows:** `skip-duplicate-actions` does not care whether you use fast-forward-merges, rebase-merges or squash-merges.
+- **Flexible Git usage:** `skip-duplicate-actions` does not care whether you use fast-forward-merges, rebase-merges or squash-merges.
   However, if a merge yields a result that is different from the feature branch, then the resulting workflow-run will _not_ be skipped.
   This is commonly the case if you merge "outdated branches".